Export Packing for Air or Sea Freight Shipments

 Argentina, Australia, Bolivia, Brazil, Canada, China, Chile, Columbia, Costa Rica, Ecuador, Egypt, European Union, Guatemala, India, Jordon, Kenya, Korea, Lebanon, Mexico, New Zealand, Nigeria, Peru, Philippines, South Africa, Trinidad and Tobago, Turkey, Vietnam, Venezuela.

-When shipping to a new customer in an unfamiliar country you should always recheck this requirement as the list of countries is updated as needed.
+When shipping to a new customer in an unfamiliar country you should always recheck this requirement as the list of countries is updated frequently

-The Australian Wood Packing Certification Scheme Register lists all treatment providers and wooden packaging manufacturers who are certified under the AWPCS to provide Quarantine approved wooden packaging and treatment.
+The Australian Wood Packing Certification Scheme Register lists all treatment providers and wooden packaging manufacturers who are certified to provide Quarantine approved wooden packaging and treatments.This register can be found by clicking here.